The Perfect Moroccan Dress: 7 Beautiful Styles for Your Trip

 Pricing and Bargaining

-Expect wide price ranges when shopping for moroccan clothing.
+Expect wide price ranges when shopping for Moroccan clothing.
 Simple cotton djellabas start at budget-friendly prices, while elaborate designer takchitas command premium rates reflecting hours of handwork.

 Haggling remains expected in traditional markets.
-Start negotiations at 30-50% below the opening price, maintaining a friendly demeanor throughout.
+Start negotiations at 30–50% below the opening price, maintaining a friendly demeanor throughout.
 Accept offered tea as a gesture of goodwill, and consider bundling multiple items for better deals.
 Be prepared to walk away politely if prices don’t meet your budget—this often prompts sellers to offer their best price.
-Agree when the price feels fair to both parties, remembering that aggressive bargaining over small amounts can seem disrespectful.
-For more tips on managing expenses, check our save money Morocco travel tips.

 Sizing and Custom Orders

-Many traditional moroccan clothes require tailoring for proper fit.
+Many traditional Moroccan clothes require tailoring for proper fit.
 Bring your measurements written down, or allow tailors to measure you in-shop.
 Custom pieces need time for fittings, so plan accordingly if you want something special made.
 Clarify delivery timelines and shipping options if you’re purchasing near the end of your trip.
 Most reputable shops can arrange international shipping for larger purchases.

 Final Morocco Clothing Recommendations